mishkatuzzannatmoon/HIT237_group15/Group15_Assessment1.md

 3. Task Allocation
 - Each member will be assigned to specific project roles and responsibilities.
 All individual tasks will be logged and tracked onto GitHub Repository to provide transparent and streamlined assessment progress.
-- Weekly deadlines will be implemented to monitor work progress and ensure accountability.
 - Team members must proactively report any issues that may delay progress to allow timely intervention.
 If a member is unavailable, workload will be redistributed to maintain consistent workflow to meet assessment goals.
 Consistent failure to meet individual responsibilities and deadlines will be notified to the Collaborative Learning Facilitator (CLF) to be resolved.

 - In our team, we will talk about three points, which are working styles, conflict resolution and academic integrity.